arthur-silveirasc/DataScienceProjects/Statistical Modelling/README.md

 ### Problem 5 (basic probability)
 With the elements 1,2,...,10 are formed all the sequences (a1,a2,...,a7).
 Choosing randomly one of these sequences, what is the probability of a chosen sequence not containing repeated elements?

+### Problem 6 (basic probability)
+From a box containing 10 white balls and 6 black balls, it's selected, at random, k balls.
+What is the probability of exactly r balls be white, under the 0 <= k - r <= 6 and 0 <= k <= 10 conditions?

 ### Prerequisites
 Excel 2010 and Matlab 2017b
 ## Authors